Blunk-electronic/M-1/README.md

 - bring-up of prototypes and systems
 - system testing in the field

-### Test Pattern Generators and UUT datastructures open for:
+### Test Pattern Generators and UUT data structures open for:
-- In-Circuit and Flying Probe Test
+- interaction with In-Circuit and Flying Probe Test
-- optical inspection (AOI/AXI)
+- interaction optical inspection (AOI/AXI)
 - customer specific requirements and extensions

 ### Special Features